Treating fevers in children

 Another goal is to keep the child from becoming dehydrated.
 Humans lose extra water from the skin and lungs during a fever.

 - Encourage the child to drink clear fluids such as juice or non-carbonated drinks without caffeine.
 Not just water because water does not contain the necessary electrolytes and glucose.
 Other clear fluids include chicken soup and there are re-hydrating drinks available at your supermarket or pharmacy.
-However, remember that your pharmacist is now well equipped to give you medical advice as well as supply the appropriate rehydration compounds.
+However, remember that your pharmacist is equipped to give you advice as well as supply the appropriate rehydration compounds.